-If you have an active Azure Web Site and you experience problems or want to do some checks on what might the problem, there is a file called EVENTLOG.XML which contain exceptions and information that may be helpful.
-The file is located in the /LogFiles directory on your Azure Web Site.
+If you have an active Azure Web App and you experience problems or want to do some checks on what might the problem, there is a file called EVENTLOG.XML which contain exceptions and information that may be helpful.
+The file is located in the /LogFiles directory on your Web App.
 Figure 1 illustrates how that might look when using an FTP client tool like FileZilla.

 Figure 1, EVENTLOG.XML file for an Azure Web Site

 As this file can be large, you might consider using a tool like LOGPARSER to perform the analysis as manual analysis might cause your eyes to hurt J. I wrote a troubleshooting article about this tool here, it focuses on IIS logs, but you can use it for checking XML files as well.

 An example LogParser query you can use is like the following, with the result shown in Figure 2.

 LOGPARSER “SELECT Name, EventId, Count(*) FROM EVENTLOG.XML GROUP BY Name, EventId” i:xml

 Figure 2, Analyzing Azure Web App EVENTLOG.XML file using LogParser

 If you see an abundant number of exceptions in the file, you can then write another query to look at the data for these entries.
 For example, a query to see what the Data is for all the ASP.NET entries where EventId = 1309, as shown below and in Figure 3.